 Once 2018 VG18 was found, it needed to be re-observed to confirm its very distant nature.
 (It takes multiple nights of observing to accurately determine an object’s distance.)
 2018 VG18 was seen for the second time in early December at the Magellan telescope at Carnegie’s Las Campanas Observatory in Chile.
 These recovery observations were performed by the team with the addition of graduate student Will Oldroyd of Northern Arizona University.
 Over the next week, they monitored 2018 VG18 with the Magellan telescope to secure its path across the sky and obtain its basic physical properties such as brightness and color.

 The Magellan observations confirmed that 2018 VG18 is around 120 AU, making it the first Solar System object observed beyond 100 AU.
-Its brightness suggests that it is about 500 km in diameter, likely making it spherical in shape and a dwarf planet.
+Its brightness suggests that it is about 500 km (310 miles) in diameter, likely making it spherical in shape and a dwarf planet.
 It has a pinkish hue, a color generally associated with ice-rich objects.